insin/nwb/docs/Configuration.md

 }
 ```

-If a loader supports configuration via a top-level webpack configuration property, this can be provided as `config`.
-This is primarily for loaders which can't be configured via `query` as they have configuration which can't be serialised, such as instances of plugins.
+If a loader supports configuration via a top-level webpack configuration property, this can be provided as a `config` prop.
+This is primarily for loaders which can't be configured via query parameters as they have configuration which can't be serialised, such as instances of plugins.

 e.g. to use the `nib` plugin with the [Stylus](http://learnboost.github.io/stylus/) preprocessor provided by [nwb-stylus](https://github.com/insin/nwb-stylus):